hackclub/some-assembly-required/guide/introduction.md

 - making drivers
 - working on other low level systems

-Then you're often [writing assembly directly](https://www.youtube.com/watch?v=rX0ItVEVjHc) because you need things to be **lightning fast**.
+You're often [writing assembly directly](https://www.youtube.com/watch?v=rX0ItVEVjHc) because you need things to be **lightning fast**.
 And, if you're a hacker, you can even use assembly to _write viruses_.
 Eep!

 <p align="center">
   <br />